loukel/twitter-clone/README.md

 ## Back-end functionality explaination & notes

 - Through out the whole project, camel case is used for naming conventions.
 However, within controllers snake case is used for function names to identify that they are endpoint functions rather than normal functions.
 Following https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/routes

+## Bug

+There's one bug that occurs relating to the rerenderer, when a user signs in or out the pages on the front-end may mess up.

+🐐